 I know that there are many, many wonderfully talented songwriters and singers out there.
 I have many records and cds of other gospel legends, both from the past and many more still alive and well.
 It is, however, my opinion that Walter Hawkins was the greatest of all the gospel songwriters of at least the last 100 years (and probably much longer than that) for several reasons.

 First, his lyrics are so powerful, soul-searching, and unique.
 His words were so personal and relatable.
+He often wrote songs that spoke from a very deep, introspective place in his soul.
+For example, “I’m Goin’ Away”, or “My Gratitude”.
 Once you hear a Walter Hawkins song you never forget it!

 Walter singing one of his classics from the 80’s “What Is This?” – Edwin directs the choir

 Thirdly, Walter was an incredible and wholly unique singer.
 It seems that most songwriters don’t sing nearly as well as they write.
-Walter was, again in my opinion, the BEST singer out there.
-Bar none!
-I have literally always said that if God offered to give me any voice I wanted, I would have wanted to be able to sing like Walter Hawkins.
+Walter was, again in my opinion, the BEST singer out there, bar none!
+I literally always said that if God offered to give me any voice I wanted, I would have wanted to be able to sing like Walter Hawkins.

 Walter singing “A Forgiving God” from his last album